JeremySBrown/EFCore/README.md

 If all went well you should be able to launch the application and it should run as before, but now using SQL Server as its datastore.

-Rarely the demo gods are that kind so if you run into any issues and can't work past them refer to the project in the [Finish](./finish/ChoreApp) folder it contains a completed version for this session.
+Rarely the demo gods are that kind so if you run into any issues and can't work past them refer to the project in the **Final** folder it contains a completed version for this session.

 You can reach me through the [Meetup](https://www.meetup.com/TRINUG/events/237161277/) page or by emailing me at jeremy@jeremysbrown.com.

 ### One last thing.
 We did not implement all of the methods in `ChoreAppRepository`.
 I am leaving those for you to complete if you wish.
-If not you can see the final project in the [Finish](./finish/ChoreApp) folder.
+If not you can see the final project in the **Final** folder.

 Happy Coding!